liamtreacy/microservice_example_project/progress.md

 ### TODO

-- remove the sleep from the DbPopulator and back off attempting to connect until rabbitmq broker is up and running
+- Remove the sleep from the DbPopulator and back off attempting to connect until rabbitmq broker is up and running

 - Code tidy up of DbPopulator